 Then, after pump down and decating, the wine is transferred into French oak barrels of 2500 litres capacity, where it is aged for 84 months - yes - 7 years!

-Then it is bottled and aged for another year - such long process yields a potent, robust powerful and unique wine!
+Then it is bottled and aged for another year prior to release - such long process yields a potent, robust powerful and unique wine!

 Brilliant grenade red in colour with soft orange notes, it is rich and complex on the nose with floral hints enhanced by traditionally new wood.
 Rich, sweet, thick, tannic, rough, and strong on the palate, this is how Barolo has been in its century-long history, impermeable to all fashion-driven innovations.
 For lovers of great great reds!